From buying online to the biggest shopping experience frustrations, Barclaycard’s research into male shopping habits may just surprise you.

 In fact, retailers say that they’ve seen a 69% increase in male online shopping and 59% in-store respectively between 2011 and 2016.

 This hunger for fashion in the UK male population has lead to more than a quarter (26%) now catering to a largely or entirely male market, compared to just 17% of female-only shops.
 In recent years we've seen a boom in the highstreet for menswear alternatives in what were largely perceived as female shops such as Topshop and Newlook, both of which opening a menswear division.
 Even online giants Boohoo, now offer a menswear range to accompany their low cost womenswear site.

 This having been said men tend to shop very differently to women and just because the the options are there, it does not mean that's where he will spend.

 Men tend to value quality and style over cost, wanting a product to deliver on longevity as well as uniqueness.

 How often do you return an item of clothing?
 Well, according to the same research, only 26% of men are likely to return an item of clothing in comparison to a staggering 74% of women.

 Taking this into account, plus the fact that men are statistically bigger spenders, retailers are seeing the opportunity to make more of a profit in the male market.

 As a result, don’t be surprised to see more shops that were originally designed to cater to women only introducing men’s sections as well.
-In recent years, a prime example of this is New Look.

 Despite this factor, consumers in general are starting to favour doing their shopping online – especially around the holidays.
 So why is this?
 And are shopping habits changing for the better?